Back to Reference

 Source: ChatGPT

-ChatGPT rivals every AI search engine, as it is a powerful AI assistant that almost everyone uses to get relevant information.
-With a single prompt, the tool can search its vast database to provide context to all your conundrums, streamlining your research and learning.
+ChatGPT rivals every AI search engine as a powerful AI assistant for getting relevant information.
+With a single prompt, it searches its vast database to provide context and streamline research.

 Top features